Indexing

 Understanding the Data Model

 The Tycho Indexer ingests all data versioned by block and transaction.
-This approach helps maintain a low-latency feed and correctly handles chains that may undergo reorgs.
-The key requirements for the data emitted are:
+This approach maintains a low-latency feed.
+And it correctly handles chains that undergo reorgs.
+Here are the key requirements for the data emitted:

 Details of the data model that encodes these changes, transactions, and blocks in messages are available here.
-These models facilitate communication between Substreams and the Tycho Indexer, as well as within Substreams modules.
+These models facilitate communication between Substreams and the Tycho Indexer, and within Substreams modules.
 Tycho Indexer expects to receive a BlockChanges

 output from your Substreams package.